opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 :::tip
 If you run into issues, check out [GitHub's instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for creating a pull request from a fork.
 :::

+### 5. Monitor indexing status of your project data

+Once your pull request is merged, you can monitor how much of your project data has been indexed by querying [our API](https://cloud.hasura.io/public/graphiql?endpoint=https://opensource-observer.hasura.app/v1/graphql).

+The `event_indexing_status_by_project` query takes a `project_slug` as an argument and returns the first, last, and total number of event days indexed for the project for each event type and event data provider.

+Note that our indexer currently runs every 24 hours at 02:00 UTC.
+Therefore, it may take up to 24 hours for your project data to be fully indexed.
+Backfills are run periodically to ensure that all data is indexed.
+If you don't see any historic event data for your project, than the most likely reason is that the backfill has not yet been run.

 ## Bulk Updates